Daktronics Scoreboards

 Send Event Data to Daktronics

-After you've configured your data sources in AthleticLIVE Local, you'll see a list similar to the following:
+After you've configured your data sources in AthleticSB, you'll see a list of data outputs

-To send data for a particular event to Daktronics, use the drop-down menu in the appropriate row to select an event, then check the Active? box to start sending data.
+To send data for a particular event to Daktronics, use the Set Data button in the appropriate row to select an event, then click the green Play button.

-For the Standings scoreboards, you have the option to either send a result list (i.e., the event standings), or a start list (the list of people in the flight, by throwing order).
+For the Compiled Standings scoreboards, you have the option to either send a result list (i.e., the event standings), or a start list (the list of people in the flight, by throwing order).
 Sending a start list is useful if the field is being introduced over the PA system and you'd like to show their names on the screen.
-Simply click on the result_list button to toggle to start lists and back again.

 Recommended Data Source Practices